 "(Vaccinium corymbosum Jelly Bean™)

 If you can only grow one fruit-bearing shrub this summer, I highly recommend that you choose Blueberry Jelly Bean™.
 This small shrub, specifically developed for container production, produces an abundance of fruits with numerous properties.
 It prefers light and moist acidic soils that drain well.
-Provided you add a little sulfur powder to acidify it a bit, a peat/compost-based soil, such as MYKE Potting Mix, will do the trick.
+Provided you add a little sulfur powder to acidify it a bit, a peat/compost-based soil will do the trick.

 Par Albert Mondor, horticulturist

 Christmas is just around the corner!
 Unless you're the Grinch, you've probably started decorating your home for the Holidays.
 If you don't have your Christmas tree yet, you may be wondering: is it better to buy a natural tree or an artificial one?
 Here are 5 good reasons to opt for the first option.